BlindTesters/BlindTester/README.md

 // replace FUNCTION_NAME with the name of your function to test const crypto = new JSpector(require(lib_name), lib_name, 'FUNCTION_NAME', __filename, 'SSE23-crypto').get_library();
 ```

+*Please note that the trace contains the path of the project.
+Please restart JSpector or edit the trace.json file if your project changed path*

 ## BlindTester